magentabusiness/magentabusiness.github.io/_includes/templates/edge/use-cases/data-filtering/use-case-description.md

-This use case demonstrates how to configure an "in-vehicle IoT monitoring system" connected to ThingsBoard **Edge** platform.
+This use case demonstrates how to configure an "in-vehicle IoT monitoring system" connected to IoT Hub **Edge** platform.

 The goal is to collect data from various sensors, process it locally on the **Edge**, and selectively push relevant data (e.g., mileage readings) to the cloud.
 This setup ensures efficient tracking of the remaining mileage until the next oil change.

-To achieve this, we will configure the "Edge Root Rule Chain" to process sensor readings locally on the ThingsBoard **Edge** platform.
+To achieve this, we will configure the "Edge Root Rule Chain" to process sensor readings locally on the IoT Hub **Edge** platform.
 This setup will handle inputs from all 10 sensors and use a rule node to filter and forward only the distance readings (mileage) to the cloud.

 The "in-vehicle monitoring system" includes 10 sensors:
 * Distance